LinkedEarth/PaleoBooks/doc/contributor_guide.rst

     * - yml excerpt
       - explanation
     * - `shortname`
-      - short word or phrase for your book
+      - this top level short name is a short word or phrase that will be used to tag your book in the gallery.
+The title that appears on the book card in the gallery will be sourced from the _config.yml file.
     * - `type`
       - if your book is not a PaleoBook, note the collection it belongs to
     * - `thumbnail`